 Q) What forensic

-does Ohio University offer?
+degree does Ohio University offer?

 A) Ohio University offers a Bachelor of Science (BS) degree in Forensic Chemistry.
 It is very similar to a chemistry degree; therefore it is more rigorous in terms of natural science requirements than ‘forensic science’ degrees conferred from a social science or criminal justice department.